Ashwani4545/Ashwani4545/README.md

 ## Goals

-I aim to work at the intersection of **data science**, **predictive analytics**, and **intelligent automation** — building systems that improve decision-making and create measurable value.
+I aim to work at the intersection of **data science**, **predictive analytics**, and **intelligent automation** — building systems that improve decision-making and create measurable values insights.
 My north star: models that are accurate, interpretable, and deployable.

 ---